adourian/adourian/README.md

 ### 🎯 What I'm Working On

 I'm currently developing a systematic trading strategy focused on biotech stocks.
-This project allows me to combine my interest in finance and healthcare with data science, and start learning about algorithmic trading and quantitative finance.
+This project allows me to combine my interest in finance and healthcare with data science, while learning about algorithmic trading and quantitative finance.

 ### 🌱 Future Goals